unimarkup/specification/markup/inlines/explicit-substitutions/named-substitution.md

 **Note:** The first substitution in document flow for a word must be used for all further substitutions.
 Ignoring all other substitution texts.

+**Note:** If a substitution text is set for a word that already has a substitution, the implementation must output a warning.

 **Usage:**

 ```